Top 10 Things to Do on the Beach

 As the tide goes low in Siletz Bay, mudflats emerge, and within lay a delicious population of clams.
 Purple varnish and softshell are the chief clams found in Siletz Bay, located in the section of the Bay close to Cutler City.
 Clams can be found approximately 14 inches below the sand and can be spotted through “shows” or small holes, 1/8 inch in diameter.
 Essential clamming gear includes a shovel, bucket or clam bag, gloves, and a shellfish license.

-Dig your hands and shovels into the golden sands of Lincoln City’s beaches to craft and create castles, creatures, and worlds as the Pacific roars in the background.
-Make a cityscape out of wet sand and decorate it with agates and driftwood.
-Every August, the Sandcastle Contest is held at Siletz Bay, a wondrous, fun-filled weekend celebrating one of Lincoln City’s best adventures—playing on our beaches.
+Dig your hands and shovels into the golden sandy beaches in Lincoln City to craft and create castles, creatures, and worlds as the Pacific Ocean roars in the background.
+Make a cityscape out of wet sand and decorate it with shells, agates, driftwood or whatever other treasures you find.
+Every August, the Sandcastle Contest is held at Siletz Bay, a wondrous, fun-filled weekend celebrating one of Lincoln City's best adventures - immersing yourself on our beaches.

 10. Finders Keepers